biosimulations/biosimulations/docs/about/terms.md

-# BioSimulations Terms of Service
+# Terms of service
-## Permitted Usage
+## Permitted usage

 BioSimulations promotes open science by providing the community a central platform for sharing and executing biomodeling studies.
 The public simulation studies, simulation tools, and simulation results available through BioSimulations are available under the open-source licenses chosen by their owners.
 The licenses for the simulation studies and results are noted with each resource.
-The licenses for the simulation tools are available from BioSimulators .
+The licenses for the simulation tools are available from [BioSimulators](https://biosimulators.org).
 BioSimulations imposes no additional restrictions on the use of these community-contributed resources beyond those imposed by their owners.
 These licences describe who can use each resource, for which purposes, and what attribution may be required.

 ## Attribution

 BioSimulations requests attribution (e.g., in publications, services, or products) for use of its simulation studies and online services in accordance with good scientific practice.
 Please use the citation indicated in the [citation page](./citation).

-## Privacy Policy
+## Privacy policy
 BioSimulations collects limited personal data.
 Our [privacy policy](privacy.md) describes how we collect, store, and use this data and who has access to this data.

 ## Disclaimers